Christopher McQuarrie

-Christopher McQuarrie is an American filmmaker.
+Christopher McQuarrie (born October 25, 1968) is an American filmmaker.
 He received the BAFTA Award, Independent Spirit Award, and Academy Award for Best Original Screenplay for the neo-noir mystery film The Usual Suspects (1995).
 He made his directorial debut with the crime thriller film The Way of the Gun (2000).

-He is a frequent collaborator with Tom Cruise, having written and directed the action films Jack Reacher (2012), Mission: Impossible – Rogue Nation (2015), Mission: Impossible – Fallout (2018), and the upcoming sequels Mission: Impossible – Dead Reckoning Part One (2023) and Mission: Impossible – Dead Reckoning Part Two (2024), in addition to producing the latter three, while also being a part of the writing and/or producing team on the films Valkyrie (2008), Edge of Tomorrow (2014), Jack Reacher: Never Go Back (2016), The Mummy (2017), and Top Gun: Maverick (2022), the latter in which got him a nomination for Academy Award for Best Adapted Screenplay.
+McQuarrie is a frequent collaborator with Tom Cruise, having written and directed the action film Jack Reacher (2012), as well as four installments of the Mission: Impossible film series: Rogue Nation (2015), Fallout (2018), Dead Reckoning (2023), and The Final Reckoning (2025), in addition to uncredited rewrites on Ghost Protocol (2011).
+He was also a part of the writing and/or producing team on the Cruise films Valkyrie (2008), Edge of Tomorrow (2014), Jack Reacher: Never Go Back (2016), The Mummy (2017), and Top Gun: Maverick (2022), the last of which received Academy Award nominations for Best Adapted Screenplay and Best Picture.

 Early life

 McQuarrie was born in Princeton, New Jersey.
 After graduating from West Windsor-Plainsboro High School South in 1986, he worked as an assistant at Christ Church Grammar School in Perth, Western Australia, recalling in 2013, “I was offered an Interim program ...
 I picked a place out of a hat and ended up at Christ Church Grammar School.
 I lived at the school and worked at the boarding school, though I did very little work".
 Fired after nine months, "I hitchhiked for three months, came home, knocked around for about a month and then immediately started working for this detective agency....
 [It] was actually a glorified security-guard position.
 I think in the four years I worked there I did about six investigations."

+McQuarrie worked for four years at a movie theater in New Jersey as a security guard.
+Because the theater was in a violent area, he was often tasked to stand at the back of the room and observe the audience as they were watching the film, ensuring no fights broke out.
+He described the experience as "[his] film school" and "the single most educational experience [he] ever had," stating that it helped him "develop an innate sense of how the audience is responding" to a film.